 What happens when a portion of your scene is dark, and the other portion bright?

-Use the spot meter to tell the camera which area to concentrate on.
+Use the spot meter to tell the camera which part of the frame to concentrate on.

 Reflective Light Metering Take-A-Way

-Photographers use amazing built in reflective light meters.
-Meters that come standard with modern cameras.
+Photographers can make use of amazing built-in reflective light meters.
+Meters come standard with modern cameras.